 Hon.
 Kimani Ichung'wah (Kikuyu, UDA): Hon.
 Deputy Speaker, he is my good neighbour, but the shouting interrupts the thought process of the person speaking.
-We have beseeched ourselves, as the older Members, to be good examples to those who are new in the House and, more so, to our students in the Speakers' Gallery.
+We have beseeched ourselves, as the older Members, to be good examples to those who are new in the House and, more so, to our students in the Speaker's Gallery.
 They should know that this is a House where people conduct business with some decorum.

 Hon.
-Deputy Speaker, these schedules will be part of the Budget and Appropriations Committee's Supplemental Estimates Report, and Members will be able to see what has been paid under Article 223 of the Constitution, what has been authorised, and what has been rejected.
-After that, it will be interesting to note - and I would want to attract the attention of this House's departmental and oversight committees - the Budget and Appropriations Committee's rejection recommendation.
+Deputy Speaker, these schedules will be part of the Budget and Appropriations Committee's Supplementary Estimates Report, and Members will be able to see what has been paid under Article 223 of the Constitution, what has been authorised, and what has been rejected.
+After that, it will be interesting to note - and I would want to attract the attention of this House's departmental and oversight committees - the recommendation on rejection by the Budget and Appropriations Committee.